n-patten/n-patten/README.md

 Here are some things about me:

+- ✏️ Student at the University of Wyoming 🤠
-- 🔭 I’m currently working on mass loss rates for massive stars
+- 🔭 Currently working on mass loss rates for massive stars 🌟
-- ✉️ email: npatten@uwyo.edu
+- ✉️ My email: npatten@uwyo.edu
+- 🌐 I am learning the Irish language, Gaeilge 🇮🇪 and I am always looking for an opportunity to improve my skills!
+Is fearr Gaeilge bhriste ná Béarla cliste!☘️